 A group of rival collectors of severely deformed freakish human beings and the FBI agents that are investigating them must battle against some of their collections which aren't as dead as ...
 See full summary »

 Two American students go to Italy after graduating from art school, one to work in restoration of paintings, the other because she's inherited her father's castle.
 When the restorer visits ...
 See full summary »

 Join veteran genre filmmakers Roger Corman and Charles Band as they take you through their long and storied careers.
 This truly unique look at exploitation cinema from the perspective two of its top contributors is a must-see.

 Ooga Booga follows an innocent African American medical student who is brutally murdered by dirty cops, but his soul is magically transferred into an action figure named Ooga Booga.
 With on...
 See full summary »

-Filmed in Genuine Field-Sequential 3D: The movie was shot in 35mm using Chris Condon Stereovision lenses.
+Filmed in StereoVision 3D: The movie was shot in 35mm using Chris Condon StereoVision lenses.
 These lenses utilize a 3-D filming technique called "over and under."
 During filming, a normal 35mm film frame is exposed by two lenses (one for each eye view) instead of one.
-The top half of the film frame is exposed by one lens and the bottom half of the frame by the other lens.
+The entrance elements of each lens are side-by-side.
+After prismatic re-orientation, the exit elements are oriented such that the top half of the film frame is exposed by one lens and the bottom half of the frame by the other lens.
 Hence, the name "over and under."
 See more »

 Was this review helpful to you?